mjrgh/PinscapePico/ExpansionBoards/KL25Z-Adapter/README.md

 # Pinscape Pico - KL25Z adapter boards

-This board lets you plug a Pico into your original-edition Pinscape Expansion Boards for the KL25Z, with the Pico taking the place of the KL25Z.
+These boards let you plug a Pico into your original-edition Pinscape Expansion Boards for the KL25Z, with the Pico taking the place of the KL25Z.
 If you have a set of KL25Z expansion boards, this lets you upgrade to the new Pinscape Pico software without changing all of your